JeremyDezalos/data-viz-project/README.md

 You should be able to see the forwarded port from [http://127.0.0.1:8050](http://127.0.0.1:8050).
 Select `Visualize a cohort` from top. select 'cohort1' from the dropdown menu and select `load`.
 DONE!

+* you can use `MimicApp/psql2csv.ipynb` to convert database to csv files which will be saved in `MimicApp/datasets/<cohort-name>` (you should modify the absolute PATH in the notebook)

 # M1: Data Exploration (April 12)